openalloc/openalloc.github.io/Content/privacy.md

 ## Contacting Us

-If you have questions regarding this privacy policy, you may email support@flowallocator.app.
+If you have questions regarding this privacy policy, you may contact us via the support email.

 ## Changes to this policy